“Houston, we have a problem.”

 I was amazed that she could even do so well with comprehension with such limited sound-based decoding skills!
 But while her case study is dramatic in the scope of the discrepancy, it is typical of the pattern.
 Word Attack weaknesses is the drag on the whole reading system.

-We met for about 12 hours of reading instruction with a focus on sound-based decoding, and she improved rapidly in all reading fronts, including writing and classroom attention. !!
+After just 6 hours of instruction, her word attack went up 1.8 grade equivalents and her comprehension improved 1.1 months.
+By the end of tutoring of 12 hours of instruction with a focus sound-based decoding, she had improved rapidly in all reading fronts, as well as writing and classroom attention. !!